 The answer to these management challenges – and the secret for your FinOps quick win – lies in automation.
 A tool like DoiT Flexsave™ was built with the understanding that cloud architects, product teams, and DevOps leaders need to focus on building their products and growing their businesses rather than poring over spreadsheets for hours every month to track and monitor their commitment spend.
 Meanwhile, the finance and executive teams need to understand how cloud resources are being consumed (e.g. What teams and applications are your biggest drivers?
 What cloud services are the most critical to the business?) so that those expenditures can be tied back to the wider business goals.

 Flexsave solves the management headache by providing the flexibility of on-demand cloud compute with the benefits of commitment-based discounts.
-It does this through machine learning by analyzing your ongoing compute spend and identifying workloads that are not already covered by existing commitments.
-Flexsave then automatically applies the equivalent of a 1-year commitment discount to those on-demand workloads, thus removing the need for ongoing commitment tracking, accurate long-term forecasting, and the inherent risk that comes with purchasing resource commitments.
+It does this through machine learning by analyzing your ongoing AWS compute spend and identifying workloads that are not already covered by existing commitments.
+Flexsave then automatically applies the equivalent of a 1-year Savings Plan to those on-demand workloads, thus removing the need for ongoing commitment tracking, accurate long-term forecasting, and the inherent risk that comes with purchasing resource commitments.

 Of course, cloud technology covers a whole lot more than just compute, and FinOps is about a lot more than just cost optimization.
 To fully understand the scope of their cloud environments and the associated usage and costs, FinOps teams need to be able to allocate spend and implement showback to specific teams, services, or applications within their organization.
-This is why all DoiT users (regardless of whether they are using DoiT as a cloud reseller or just as a SaaS provider) have access to attributions and cost analytics reporting for their whole cloud environment, allowing them to go beyond the quick wins and start establishing a wider-reaching FinOps practice.
+This is why all DoiT users have access to attributions and cost analytics reporting for their whole cloud environment, allowing them to go beyond the quick wins and start establishing a wider-reaching FinOps practice.